 Meanwhile, A16 under Mic Mead continued successfully right up to the present.
 More recently, Mic Mead is reportedly retired from the company and his nephew John D. Mead is listed as the Company President (see John in plaid shirt on right side of recent picture).
 In any case A16 has now ended its long and inspiring career.
 At its height it was Southern California-based, with seven retail stores (find their Main page at http://www.adventure16.com/).
 Picture: famous packmaker Wayne Gregory is in the center with a red plaid shirt; he was A16's second employee long, long ago.
 Also in the picture is Steve Noall, between Wayne and John; Steve created Noall tents, often with strong support from Wayne).
 Notably, he worked with Andy and Wayne to bring the A16 dome to market.

 .....Meanwhile (early 2009), Mr. Drollinger, now in his early 80s, is retired and lives near Sedona, Arizona.
 He's working on a number of projects related to the History of Gear and Backpacking.
 Errata: Drollinger's son was also named Ralph Drollinger, Jr., and became a well-known NBA basketball player, having, like his father, great height.(Ralph is the obviously tall guy in the picture)

 REST IN PEACE.
-Andy Drollinger passed away in the Spring of 2018.
+Andy Drollinger passed away in the Spring of 2018 at age 93.
 I believe he was still in Sedona, AZ.

 Andy knew another of Southern California's pioneering spirits.
 She's a little-known figure, a "gear" pioneer of a different flavor!
 Her name was Ann Benedict.
 She founded Dri-lite Foods....
 Andy knew her from his days as a Boy Scout leader, where the advent of these new-fangled freeze-dried foods was a dazzling new "gear innovation" in the late 50s and early 60s.
 Sore-shouldered Scouts on camping merit excursions welcomed the radical decrease in weight and bulk that these new camping foods brought into their lives!
 In a somewhat later timeframe, an Oregon-based company became more prominent in the minds of the young backpackers of the later 60s and 70s, and that was Mountain House Foods of Albany, Oregon (and still based there in 2020).